conholdate/conholdate-blog-content/Conholdate.Total/2022-03-11-add-hyperlinks-and-bookmarks-dynamically-using-csharp/index.md

 ---
-title: 'Add Hyperlinks and Bookmarks Dynamically using C#'
+title: 'Add Hyperlinks and Bookmarks Dynamically using CSharp'
 author: Muzammil Khan
 date: 2022-03-11T06:43:17+00:00
 summary: 'Hyperlinks and bookmarks are handy for the users to navigate the relevant content quickly.
 In this article, you will learn **how to add hyperlinks and bookmarks to your reports dynamically using C#**.'